 Alas, summer vacation has begun and we are setting our sights on vacation.
 For some, summer vacation means sending your teen/tween to sleep away camp (for tips on packing for sleep away camp, see the blog post of triple threat mommy), for some it means day camp, and for some it consists of lots of little weekend sojourns near or far.
 For our family, during the past 4 years, summer vacation has meant traveling to a location in Europe for sometime over a month and immersing ourselves in the food, culture, and people.
 Packing for a trip such as this one four years ago, looked very different from the packing for our trip this summer.
 During our first year, we arrived at our destination with 4 rather large suitcases, and two very tired parents.
 We’ve learned a lot over the years – some of which has come with experience and some has come with the growth of our children from girls to capable tweens/teens.

 Here’s a few pointers we’ve picked up along the way to guarantee a safe and enjoyable travel experience.
-Did we miss one of favorites?
+Did we miss one of your favorites?
 Let us know in the comments.

 1. Kids carry what they pack